Victory Seed Company

 2005

-3/11/05 - Grill was taken off, dents pounded out, cleaned up, primed, painted and a logo installed.
+3/11/05 - Grill was taken off, dents pounded out, cleaned up, primed, painted and a new eBay purchased logo installed.

 3/11/05 - muddy and dirty from tilling.
-Dad took care of a couple of minor repairs. replace a sheared bolt on the front axel, replace a tire and rim.
-Painted the from rims and replaced the pins on the bucket.
+Dad took care of a couple of minor repairs.
+Replaced a sheared bolt on the front axel, replaced a tire and rim.
+Painted the from rims and replaced the clevis pins on the bucket.

 5/28/06 - Dad had worked on replacing the batteries (as well as all of the battery cables and connectors) on the old IH-606D so it now fires right up, is easy to get moving, and is handy to use.
 I used it to turn a job that literally would have taken us days with shovels and wheel barrows, into a couple hour job.
 Click here for the project page.